 As with most private property situated within the boundaries of the Black Hills National Forest , we are right along the main road.
 Pine Rest Cabns has three short gravel driveways, just off of highway 16/385 allowing quick and easy access for those who like to be out and about during the day and return in the evening to unwind.
 In the winter time our road is well maintained and very quiet.
 Our home for over 26 years, we love it here among the mountains and pines, yet having everything so handy.
 However, if you prefer to be further from it all, we understand.
 Let us know, and we'd be glad to link you to other possibilities that may better suit your needs.

 Being in the center of the national forest, we are cautious about open fires .
-Each cabin does have a charcoal grill.
+Each cabin does have a charcoal or gas grill.
 You are invited to use the chiminea at the bathhouse patio during low fire danger.
 We are located in the Black Hills National Forest Fire protection district and are subject to the rules and regulations thereof.

 Cabin and Vacation home Kitchens Include: